xl-s/ShallowLearning/report.md

 |:---:|:---:|
 |0.65|0.35|

 Regularisation was also done on the loss function by using the ```weight_decay``` parameter of the optimiser.
-The value of weight decay was decided using hyperparameter tuning, further described in Section XX below.
+The value of weight decay was decided using hyperparameter tuning, further described in Section 2.3.2 below.

 ### 2.3 Choice of Optimiser
 Initially, we used the Adam optimiser as it is the "default" choice in deep learning models.
-However, we realised that Adam did not generalise over the data well and resulted in overfitting quite quickly.
+However, we realised that Adam did not generalise well and resulted in overfitting quite quickly.

 Reading pyTorch's documentation, we found that ```torch.optim.AdamW``` could alleviate overfitting by implementing a weight decay parameter that penalises the magnitude of weights.
+This restricts the weights from becoming too large.

 Hyperparameters Learning Rate (LR) and Weight Decay (WD) of the AdamW optimiser was tuned separately for each classifier.
 This was done by changing the value of the hyperparameter while holding all other factors constant.
 The model was trained for 8 epochs and the last 4 values of each performance metric was averaged to obtain the final performance of the model for that hyperparameter value.

+We evaluated the hyperparameters using conventional performance measures such as accuracy, loss, sensitivity, specificity and f1-score.
+Specifically, we prioritise the performance accuracy and sensitivity.
+This is captured in the pink graph "acc_sens", which is an aggregate of the two measures, further described in Section 2.4.1.

 #### 2.3.1 Learning Rate (LR)
 | |Normal VS Infected|Covid VS Non-Covid|